Cultural & Strategic Architecture for Diasporic Futures

 • Governance and decision-rights mapping

-• Cultural capital risk analysis
+• Cultural strategy risk analysis

-• Infrastructure sequencing strategy
+• Policy sequencing strategy

 • An executive-ready strategic memorandum